Portion of East West Highway closed after water main break

-Traffic was backed up on Connecticut Avenue as well as a result of the delay during the Thursday afternoon rush hour.
+Traffic was backed up on Connecticut Avenue as well as a result of the delay during the Thursday afternoon rush hour and caused traffic issues Friday morning, too.

+Officials said that motorists should expect significant delays as East-West Highway is closed between Beach Drive and Jones Mill Road during the evening rush hour on Friday.
+Drivers are being asked to seek alternate routes.
+Check the latest traffic conditions here.

-According to The Washington Suburban Sanitary Commission's Facebook page, the break happened in a 16-inch pipe that has been in use since 1931.
+The Washington Suburban Sanitary Commission's on their Facebook page said the break happened in a 16-inch pipe that has been in use since 1931.

-Thursday night, WSSC officials said about 20 people were without water as a result of the break.
+About 20 people were without water Thursday night as a result of the break, WSSC officials said.
 The pipe was repaired and charged early Friday morning, and all affected customers now have their water service restored.

 Extensive road damage remains, and crews do not have an estimate on when they will be able to reopen lanes.